ankitbko/blog/_posts/2026-05-02-hosted-agents-part-2.md

     --headers "x-ms-user-isolation-key=user-A" "Foundry-Features=HostedAgents=V1Preview"
 ```

 You'll see the session we just created.
-Now try listing with a **different** isolation key:
+Now try listing with a **different** user key:

 ```bash
 # List sessions with user-B's key — empty result